proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

     case mercury = 1, venus, earth, mars, jupiter, saturn, uranus, neptune }
 {% endhighlight %}
 In this case, archiving the enum instance is as easy as archiving an integer.
-But what about those enum types which have associated values?
+But what about those enum types with associated values?

 {% include toc.html %}